negararj/Algorithm/README.md

   - Aho Corasick Algorithm
   - Z-algorithm
 #
+> [!NOTE]
-Comment: First two sections are necessary algorithms for olympiad(in order, for first and second year students), and other parts are useful for ICPC prepration.
+> First two sections are necessary algorithms for olympiad(in order, for first and second year students),
+> and other parts are useful for ICPC prepration.